ORTHOKERATOLOGY (ORTHO K) CONTACT LENSES

 Ortho K allows you to have good vision with freedom from wearing spectacles or contact lenses for most of the day.
 It is also a non-surgical and painless procedure which is reversible and modifiable.
 For children, Ortho K helps to slow down myopia progression.

 Yes.
 As myopia develops, the length of the eye also elongates.
 This increases the risk of eye related problems later on.
 Ortho-K acts like a brake and retards myopia progression.
-There is sufficient evidence in the literature that concludes that Ortho-K indeed retards the progression of myopia significantly and can be more efficient than other treatment methods available.
+There is sufficient evidence in the literature that concludes that Ortho-K indeed retards the progression of myopia significantly and can be more efficient than other corrective methods available.

 This therapy is effective on nearsighted (myopic), astigmatic and farsighted patients.
 If you have been unable to wear contact lenses for any reason (discomfort, allergies, inconvenience, dryness, etc.), you are also a great candidate because this lens is so easy to use and is worn while you sleep.
 This greatly reduces any discomfort you may have experienced while using conventional contact lenses.
 You are also a great candidate if you need excellent vision without the use of contacts or glasses.
 Orthokeratology benefits pilots, police officers, military personnel and those with safety concerns such as, professional athletes, parents of small children, lifeguards and many others.
 Your child is a candidate if they have a tendency to lose or abuse their soft contact lenses or glasses, or if wearing them interferes with their active life.
 Finally, if you just don’t want to be bothered with wearing glasses or contact lenses during a variety of activities such as hiking, playing sports, swimming, skiing, camping, off-road driving, biking, snorkelling, scuba and more, Ortho-K is for you.